MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1720-identifiers-should-not-contain-type-names.md

 ## Cause

-The name of a parameter in an externally visible member contains a data type name.
+The name of a parameter in a member contains a data type name.

 -or-

-The name of an externally visible member contains a language-specific data type name.
+The name of a member contains a language-specific data type name.

+By default, this rule only looks at externally visible members, but this is [configurable](#configurability).

 ## Rule description